nnellans/bicep-guide/README.md

 Note 1:
 - ARM evaluates the expressions used inside resource properties before it evaluates the conditional on the resource itself
 - Example:
-  - ResourceB has properties that are referencing the symbolicName of ResourceA
+  - ResourceB has properties which are referencing the symbolicName of ResourceA
   - ResourceA has a condition where it will not be deployed
   - ResourceB's references to ResourceA are now invalid, and the deployment will fail with a 'ResourceNotFound' error
-  - This will still fail even if ResourceB has the same condition applied to it as ResourceA
+  - This will fail even if ResourceB has the same condition applied to it as ResourceA
 - Use the ternary operator on the properties of ResourceB as a workaround

 Note 2:
-- You can't define two resources with the same name in the same Bicep file and then try to only deploy one of them based on a condition
+- You can't define two resources with the same name in the same Bicep file and then use a condition to only deploy one of them
 - The deployment will fail, because Resource Manager views this as a conflict
 - If you have several resources, all with the same condition for deployment, consider using Bicep Modules.
 You can create a Module that deploys all the resources, and then put a condition on the module declaration in your main Bicep file.